Aslak Lie Cabin: History

-Aslak Oleson Lie was born in 1798 at Hofseie, South Aurdahl, Norway - born into a family of poor landless laborers who moved between farms every year or two.
+Aslak Oleson Lie was born in 1798 at Hofseie in Søndre Aurdal, Norway - born into a family of poor landless laborers who moved between farms every year or two.
 Aslak learned to read and write and became a corporal in a musketry corps.
-By 1820 he had established a reputation as a craftsman, and in 1828 carved the organ case for the Bagn church.
+By 1820 he had established a reputation as a craftsman, and in 1828 carved the organ case for the Bagn Church.
 He also built furniture and he was an early experimenter in his Valdres region with veneer and designs with contrasting woods.
 In 1826 he married Marit Knudsdatter Dølven, a daughter of a wealthy landowner - a remarkable jump in social status.

 The year he was married, Aslak built a small log house near Reinli - three rooms, one story, with a large corner fireplace in a living room/kitchen, with two small bedrooms.
 In 1837 he built another more modern house on land he owned himself, L-shaped with log walls covered with beaded vertical boards and a "shocking" diamond-shaped window in the gable.
 Inside, the room layout was unconventional for rural Norway at that time, but it had a sval, an exterior hallway connecting the rooms.

 In 1848, at age 50, Aslak emigrated from Norway with his wife Marit, six children, and his brother and sister-in-law.
 In May they sailed out of Bergen with a shipload of others from their part of Norway and arrived in New York on June 28.
 They passed Koshkonong, the "Queen of Norwegian-American settlements," and came to western Dane County, where only a few Norwegians had settled at that time.

 Aslak chose to build his cabin on a south-facing slope above a marsh that feeds the Sugar River.
 The basement may have started as a natural depression in the rock.
 It is said that Aslak and his brother lived in a dugout the first winter there, and the dugout may have been expanded into a basement by quarrying shelves and platforms from the natural rock.